Naif-Ganadily/Friend-or-Foe-Multi-Modal-Military-Target-Identification/README.md

 ![Friend or Foe Banner](https://github.com/Naif-Ganadily/Friend-or-Foe-Multi-Modal-Military-Target-Identification/assets/103202628/9612e483-3abf-4eee-b812-5fd434df96c2)

 ## Overview 🌟
-The "Friend or Foe" project leverages advanced machine learning techniques to accurately identify military personnel in images, classifying them as either friendly or hostile entities.
-Utilizing a multi-modal approach, this AI-driven system aims to significantly enhance decision-making accuracy in high-pressure military engagements by minimizing the risks associated with misidentification.
+The "Friend or Foe" project, developed by a team from the University of Washington for the course EE P 567: Machine Learning for Cybersecurity, introduces a groundbreaking approach to military target identification using a combination of advanced machine learning models.
+By leveraging the YOLOv8 algorithm and the Segment Anything Model (SAM), our project offers a robust solution for differentiating between friendly and enemy forces in real-time, aiming to mitigate the risks of friendly fire and enhance operational decision-making on the battlefield.

 ## Context 🔍
-In the complex and fast-paced environment of modern warfare, correctly distinguishing between ally and enemy combatants is crucial but challenging due to diverse uniforms and equipment.
-Our project addresses this challenge by applying cutting-edge image recognition technology to accurately detect and classify military targets based on their visual signatures.
+Modern battlefields present an intricate challenge in target identification due to the utilization of camouflage, guerrilla tactics, and the physical and psychological strains on soldiers.
+Our solution addresses these challenges by integrating cutting-edge image recognition and segmentation technologies, providing soldiers with an AI-assisted tool that significantly improves accuracy in identifying and classifying military personnel based on their visual signatures.
+This technology aims to reduce casualties caused by misidentification and augment the effectiveness of military engagements.

 ## Project Scope 📐
-- **Inclusion**: Focus on identifying personnel from two distinct military forces, labeled as 'friendly' and 'foe' for the purposes of this project.
+**Inclusion:** Our model focuses on identifying military personnel from the United States and Russian armed forces, differentiating them as 'friendly' or 'foe' for project purposes.
+This distinction is crucial for training the AI to recognize different uniforms and equipment visually.
-- **Exclusion**: The system is not designed to recognize civilians in military-like attire, differentiate non-combatants from combatants, or identify personnel wearing obsolete or non-standard military uniforms.
+**Exclusion:** The project explicitly does not cover the recognition of civilians in military attire, the distinction between non-combatants and combatants, or identification of individuals in non-standard or obsolete military uniforms.

-## Challenges 🚧
-- Assembling a comprehensive dataset was achieved by pooling publicly available images, categorized into specific military branches and subsequently narrowed down into two primary classes for simplicity.
-- Overcoming the camouflaging effect and image occlusions involved sophisticated data augmentation techniques and the adoption of a robust machine learning model capable of high-accuracy classification despite these challenges.
+**Challenges:** Developing a comprehensive and balanced dataset was a significant challenge, overcome by assembling images from publicly available sources, categorized by military branch.
+Sophisticated data augmentation techniques and a robust machine learning model were essential in addressing issues such as camouflage and occlusions.

-## Technical Highlights 💡
+## Technical Approach 🛠
-- Dataset Preparation: Utilized Roboflow for dataset augmentation and preprocessing, enhancing the initial set of 1100 images to 2652 through techniques like random rotation, Gaussian blur, and noise addition, ensuring a diverse training set.
-- Model Training: Selected YOLOv8 variants for their balance between speed and accuracy, adapting model training to encompass a range of complexities from simple object detection to intricate segmentation tasks, demonstrating a nuanced understanding of model capabilities.
+Utilizing the YOLOv8 and SAM models, our project applies advanced machine learning techniques for real-time object detection and segmentation.
+The models were trained on a custom dataset of military personnel, focusing on optimizing performance despite the challenges of camouflage and image occlusions.
+Our methodology included fine-tuning the models to achieve high accuracy in classification tasks, incorporating data augmentation for robustness, and testing under various conditions to ensure reliability and effectiveness in real-world scenarios.

+## Experimental Results and Analysis 📊
+Our experimentation demonstrated the potential of our AI-driven system to accurately distinguish between friendly and enemy forces, achieving a mean Average Precision (mAP) of 75.7%.
+These results underline the system's capability to enhance situational awareness and decision-making in military operations.
+The project also explored the integration of a challenge-response system (CRS) for added security, showcasing the system's adaptability to different operational needs.

 ## Proof of Concept
 For showcasing the real-time application usage of the YOLOv8s trained model